AndhikaWB/pawpularity-contest-dtc/README.md

 The original goal if this project is to ease the process of pet adoption, by using the ML model, volunteers can take the best possible photo of their pet, and receive feedback from the model so they can change the pose, etc. to increase the pawpularity score.

-However, this feedback based solution is currently not completed yet (the embedding and vector store part).
-So, only the pawpularity score will be outputted for now.
+However, this feedback based solution is currently not completed yet, so only the pawpularity score will be outputted for now.
+(I still need to research the best approach to manage the embedding/vector store, which is crucial for the recommender system).

 ## Screenshots